-"All the opposition has left is defamation, insults and calls to destabilise the regime," he said.
+"All the opposition has left is defamation, insults and calls to destabilize the regime," he said.

 Police said some 18,000 protesters took part in Saturday's rally.

-December's opposition demonstration - the largest in Niger since pro-democracy protests against then-President Mamadou Tandja four years ago - drew 20,000 supporters according to police sources, though protest organisers put the figure at 30,000.
-The National Police said in an official statement that 5,000 people took part in December's protest.
+December's opposition demonstration - the largest in Niger since pro-democracy protests against then-President Mamadou Tandja four years ago - drew 20,000 supporters according to police, though protest organizers put the figure at 30,000.

 Issoufou was elected president after a military junta, which toppled Tandja in the wake of the protest movement, returned the country to civilian rule in 2011.